Webhook: Authenticating the webhook notification

 The sender may choose to keep a constant list of IP addresses from which requests will be sent.
 This is not a sufficient security measure on its own, but it is useful for when the receiving endpoint is behind a firewall or NAT.

+Server-side request forgery risk

+Because a webhook's sender typically lets a user configure an arbitrary destination URL, the OWASP Foundation identifies this as a common vector for server-side request forgery, where the sender's own server can be made to request internal network resources.
+Recommended mitigation is to re-check the resolved IP before each delivery, not only at registration.